kontera-technologies/nutcracker-web/README.md

 ## Warranty
 This software is provided “as is” and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.

+## Disclaimer
+this project is still in its early stages so things could be a little bit buggy, if you find one feel free to report it @ our issue [tracker](https://github.com/kontera-technologies/nutcracker-web/issues).<br/>
+Also nutcracker-web only supports Redis instances for now.